-In order for the application to be considered received, the Application Form and Essay must be submitted to http://www.becanestorkirchner.org/sitio/solicitud.aspantes, prior to May 31, 2014 at 5:00pm Buenos Aires time or 5:00pm New York time, in the manner described in Article 2 of these Rules.
+In order for the application to be considered received, the Application Form and Essay must be submitted to http://www.becanestorkirchner.org/sitio/solicitud.aspantes, prior to May25, 2015 at 5:00pm Buenos Aires time or 5:00pm New York time, in the manner described in Article 2 of these Rules.

 Article 4.
 Evaluation Committee:

-From the applications received, the Evaluation Committee will select applicants to be awarded Fellowship 1 (Fellow from Argentina), Fellowship 2 (Fellow from South America, excluding Argentina), and Fellowship 3 (Fellow from South America, including Argentina).
-The selections made by the Evaluation Committee and the granting of the three Fellowships is non-negotiable and final.
-The Evaluation Committee can declare one, two or three of the Fellowship Awards vacant if deemed appropriate.
-The Evaluation Committee will be announced in May 2014.
-The Secretariat of the Evaluation Committee will be led by Christian Asinelli, Marcelo Bufacchi, Michael Cohen, Margarita Gutman, Desiree Lavecchia, Solange Novelle and Ileana Versace.
+From the applications received, the Evaluation Committee will select applicants to be awarded Fellowship 1 (Fellow from Argentina), Fellowship 2 (Fellow from Latin America and the Caribbean, excluding Argentina), and Fellowships 3 and 4 (Fellows from Latin America and the Caribbean, including Argentina).
+The selections made by the Evaluation Committee and the granting of the four Fellowships is non-negotiable and final.
+The Evaluation Committee can declare one, two three or four of the Fellowship Awards vacant if deemed appropriate.
+The Evaluation Committee will be announced in May 2015.
+The Secretariat of the Evaluation Committee will be led by Christian Asinelli, Marcelo Bufacchi, Michael Cohen, Margarita Gutman, Desiree Lavecchia, Geraldina Brid and Ileana Versace.

-The 3 (three) Fellows, i.e. the three applicants awarded Fellowship 1, 2 and 3 by the Evaluation Committee, will be entitled to: one economy round-trip air ticket from their city of residence to New York during the dates stipulated in the implementation schedule which is located below in Article 9 of these Rules; lodging in New York for two weeks during the Fellowship; and a one-time payment of U$S1,000 (one thousand U.S. dollars) as an honorarium and for subsistence costs, to be given to the Fellow during his/her stay in New York.
-Fellowship 1 will take place November 2-15, 2014.
-Fellowships 2 and 3 will take place February 22-March 7, 2015.
+The 4 (four) Fellows, i.e. the four applicants awarded Fellowship 1, 2, 3 and 4 by the Evaluation Committee, will be entitled to: one economy round-trip air ticket from their city of residence to New York during the dates stipulated in the implementation schedule which is located below in Article 9 of these Rules; lodging in New York for two weeks during the Fellowship; and a one-time payment of U$S1,000 (one thousand U.S. dollars) as an honorarium and for subsistence costs, to be given to the Fellow during his/her stay in New York.
+Fellowships 1 and 2 will take place November 1-14, 2015.
+Fellowships 3 and 4 will take place February 21-March 5, 2016.